-To learn more about specific aircraft operations, we invite you to use our FlightTracker tool available at macnoise.com/tools-reports/flighttracker.
+To learn more about specific aircraft operations, we invite you to use our FlightTracker tool available at macnoms.com.

-The data found here are the same details we use to assess aircraft operations in the MAC's Noise Program Office.
+This is the same information we use to assess aircraft operations in the MAC's Community Relations Office.

 Pilots and Noise Abatement